-The movement was too short-lived to give any positive result.
-It remained communalist only; it merely asserted the rights of the Commune to its full autonomy.
-But the working-classes of the old International saw at once its historical significance.
-They understood that the free commune would be henceforth the medium in which the ideas of modern Socialism may come to realization.
-The free agro-industrial communes, of which so much was spoken in England and France before 1848, need not be small phalansteries, or small communities of 2000 persons.
+The society of to-day has not yet reached this stage.
+But let Parisians proclaim an Anarchist Commune, and they will of necessity come to it, because they will not be foolish enough to continue making luxurious toys (which Vienna, Warsaw, and Berlin free agro-industrial communes, of which so much was spoken in England and France before 1848, need not be small phalansteries, or small communities of 2000 persons.
 They must be vast agglomerations, like Paris, or, still better, small territories.
 These communes would federate to constitute nations in some cases, even irrespectively of the present national frontiers (like the Cinque Ports, or the Hansa).
-At the same time large labour associations would come into existence for the inter-communal service of the railways, the docks, and so
+At the same time large labour associations would come into existence for the inter-communal service of the railways, the docks, and so on.